dit4c/designate-rr-monitor/README.md

 # designate-rr-monitor

 An OpenStack Designate service monitor and round-robin DNS record manager.
+It allows you to check a series of servers, and update the round-robin record to include only those that are available.

 You will need to do the usual `source ~/MYTENANT-openrc.sh` before using it, or ensure that `OS_AUTH_URL`, `OS_TENANT_NAME`, `OS_USERNAME` and `OS_PASSWORD` are in the environment.